eightsmile/cfa/Portfolio.md

 #### Between Fundamental Model & Macro-Factor Model

-A second distinction between macroeconomic multifactor models and fundamental factor models is that with the former, we develop the factor (surprise) series first and then estimate the factor sensitivities through regressions.
+A second distinction between macroeconomic multi-factor models and fundamental factor models is that with the former, we develop the factor (**surprise**) series first and then estimate the factor sensitivities through regressions.
 With the latter, we generally specify the factor sensitivities (attributes) first and then estimate the factor through regressions.

 - Macro Model - 1st calculate surprise 2nd calculate sensitivity.
     - Use **Surprise** as Factors.